nomadicdev-io/Maintex-Client/README.md

-# PGS iO Client | 1.0.0
+# Maintex Pro Client | 1.0.0
 ![Maintex Pro Banner](https://storage.quadbits.app/7u1eamzlY6sM.png)

 ## 🚀 Overview

-**PGS iO** is a next-generation business management platform built for modern teams, facilities, and maintenance operations.
-With a user-friendly React frontend, PGS iO makes it effortless to handle your workflow, communication, and essential business tasks in one unified interface.
+**Maintex Pro** is a next-generation business management platform built for modern teams, facilities, and maintenance operations.
+With a user-friendly React frontend, Maintex Pro makes it effortless to handle your workflow, communication, and essential business tasks in one unified interface.

-## ✨ Why PGS iO Stands Out
+## ✨ Why Maintex Pro Stands Out

-PGS iO goes beyond traditional management apps by combining a thoughtful, scalable architecture with a refined and accessible user experience.
-Designed to support facilities managers, field teams, and administrators alike, PGS iO offers comprehensive tools without sacrificing ease of use.
-Whether you're dispatching work orders, scheduling staff, or tracking progress, PGS iO adapts to your needs and grows with your organization.
+Maintex Pro goes beyond traditional management apps by combining a thoughtful, scalable architecture with a refined and accessible user experience.
+Designed to support facilities managers, field teams, and administrators alike, Maintex Pro offers comprehensive tools without sacrificing ease of use.
+Whether you're dispatching work orders, scheduling staff, or tracking progress, Maintex Pro adapts to your needs and grows with your organization.

 ## 🎯 Key Features